Wire Codes: Discussion

 \subsection{Acknowledgements}

-After completing this work, we learned of a forthcoming work that shares some similarity to our weight-reduced syndrome extraction procedure~\cite{JulioPreprint}.
+After completing this work, we learned of a forthcoming work that shares some similarity to our weight-reduced syndrome extraction procedure~\cite{JulioPreprint,Rodatz2024}.
 NB is very grateful to Harriet Apel for visiting Sydney in February 2023, as her presence sparked the idea for this project.
 Our results also would not be the same without Rachit Nimavat's arcane knowledge of graph theory.
 DJW thanks Michael Vasmer for useful discussions and explaining Ref.~\cite{Sabo2024} at YITP.
 Part of this work was done while DJW was visiting the Simons Institute for the Theory of Computing.
+This work was completed while DJW was at IBM Quantum, IBM Almaden Research Center, San Jose, CA 95120, USA.
 DJW was supported in part by the Australian Research Council Discovery Early Career Research Award (DE220100625).